 - The grind of the coffee

 - Brew time

-Now, for the ratio of coffee to water, this is where it certainly comes down to personal preference.
+What is the coffee to water ratio?
+This is where it certainly comes down to personal preference.
 Weigh your beans BEFORE you grind them.
 A good place to start is 1 cup beans to 4 cups water.
 Depending on the coffee beans you choose, how long you steep, and how strong you like your finished cold brew drink, there is lots of room to experiment here.
 Don’t worry, there is no WRONG way.
-Let your taste buds guide you to making the YOUR cold brew the way YOU like it.
+Let your taste buds guide you to making YOUR cold brew the way YOU like it.

 Don’t rush the brew time.
 Let stand at room temperature minimum of 12 hours.
 It takes time for the proper extraction to happen.
 Delicious things take time (and patience), but it is so worth it.